 https://www.carlmonths.org/documents/School-Profile-Class-of-2024-Final-2-2.pdf

-Carlmont offers 12 AS/Honors/Accelerated classes including: AS English I (for freshman), AS English II (for sophomores), AS Englisht III (for juniors), Honors Chinese III, Honors French II, Honors Spanish III, Honors Pre-Calculus, Geometry Enriched, Algebra II/Trig, Multivariable Calculus, Honors CTE Marketing Communication and Advanced CTE Computer Science Structure
+Carlmont offers 12 AS/Honors/Accelerated classes including: AS English I (for freshman), AS English II (for sophomores), Honors Chinese III, Honors French II, Honors Spanish III, Honors Pre-Calculus, Geometry Enriched, Algebra II/Trig, Multivariable Calculus, Honors CTE Marketing Communication and Advanced CTE Computer Science Structure

 Current Menlo-Atherton HS offerings: